Photo of many batteries

 Blanket Patrol Northern Beaches accept blankets & sleeping bags (new or in good condition) to distribute to the homeless and the needy.
 They also accept toiletries, single use hotel/airline items, in season men’s and women’s clothing in good condition.

-Fabric, yarn, haberdashery, sewing machines
+Fabric, yarn, haberdashery, patterns

 The Sewing Basket will take donations of fabrics and patterns, patchwork, embroidery materials, knitting and crochet yarn, haberdashery, sewing machines and more, while providing employment opportunities for people with disability.